teambit/bit/scopes/dependencies/dependency-resolver/dependency-resolver.docs.md

 That could translate into multiple versions of the same peer dependency, one for each environment.
 To manage multiple versions of a peer dependency [see here](/docs/faq/multiple-peer-dep-versions).

-## Enforce the installation of the specified package version
+## Enforce the installation of a specific package version
 The dependency resolver determines the package version that best fits the requirements of most components consuming the same package.
-It then installs it at the root of the workspace to make it available to all relevant components (those that cannot use it will have their version installed inside their directory).
+It then installs it at the root of the workspace to make it available to all components sharing the same package (those that cannot use it will have their dependency installed inside their own directory).
-This is done in order to minimize the number of times the same package gets installed in the same workspace.

-It may happen that the package version installed by the dependency resolver is not the one specified in the Dependency Resolver policy.
+It may happen that a package installed by the Dependency Resolver is not with the same version that was specified in the Dependency Resolver policy.
 To enforce the installation of the exact version specified in the policy, set the `preserve` property to `true`.

 ```json